SyndicateProtocol/syndicate-appchains/documentation/testnet/ingestor.md

 After running that Docker Compose file, the container logs will track the ingesting progress and indicate when the websocket is ready to use.

-## Configuring the RPC Node
+## Configuring RPC Node(s)

-Now that your ingestors are running, use the following config values for the `translator` container in your Syndicate Appchain RPC Nodes:
+Now that your ingestors are running, use the following config values for your Syndicate Appchain RPC Node(s):

 ```yaml
 SETTLEMENT_RPC_URL: "wss://your-settlement-ingestor"